Marthaquinram/seattle-code-301n26/class-03/README.md

 ## Notes

 - How can a child component update the state of a parent component?
+  - This "helper function" allows us to do something in a child component that will trigger behavior in the parent component.
+  - This is useful for updating state, which in return re-renders the parent component and all of it's the children components with the updated value(s).
+The action of changing state still occurs in the parent, even if the child triggers it and passes arguments.

 - How does a parent component send a function into a child component?
+  - The parent component sends a "helper function" into the child component on the props that will allow the child component to interact with information in the parent component by invoking that "helper function".
+  - This is called "lifting state" in React.

 - Using React-Bootstrap, how do you determine if a modal is open or closed?
+  - You can use the show and onHide props on the Modal element to display or hide the modal.
+    - The `show` attribute is a boolean and will show if it is set to `true` or will hide if set to `false`.
+    - The `onHide` attribute is an event listener that closes the model by setting the `show` property to `false`.

 - Allowing the child component to update the state in the parent component:
   - Step 1. send a function into the child component that updates the state in the parent component